 One pair of feet is cast in bronze – a ‘recognised hero’. - Helen Pollock

-In mid-November 2016, as did the young men of the provinces a century ago, Victory Medal will leave New Zealand from Wellington for the sea voyage to Europe.
-It will cross the countryside of Northern France and Belgium, to the three battlefield towns of Arras, Messines and Le Quesnoy.
+As did the young men of the provinces a century ago, Victory Medal has left New Zealand for the sea voyage to Europe.
+It has crossed the countryside of Northern France and Belgium, for installation in the three battlefield towns of Arras, Messines and Le Quesnoy.

 Arras, France: March to June 2017, Place des Heroes, commemorating the Battle of Arras on 9 June and the NZ Tunnellers at Arras.